What Causes Meconium Aspiration Syndrome?

 The top risk factor for what causes meconium aspiration syndrome is fetal distress.
 However, other situations can make MAS more likely to occur.

-• Prolonged or difficult delivery: Babies born after a long or hard delivery are more likely to pass meconium due to fetal distress.
-While in distress, a baby may gasp while still in the womb or soon after delivery.
+- Prolonged or difficult delivery: Babies born after a long or hard delivery are more likely to pass meconium due to fetal distress and are at risk for inhaling the meconium-stained fluid at delivery.

 If you have questions about meconium aspiration syndrome causes, our registered labor and delivery nurses are here to help.